Fairfield County Auditor

 As the first woman to serve as County Administrator, Carri supervised county department heads of multiple government functions, including Job and Family Services, Economic and Workforce Development, Human Resources, Emergency Management, Visitation Center, Dog Adoption & Shelter, Facilities, and Utilities.
 She managed a county budget of more than $220 million, increasing the carry-over for the $50 M+ general fund budget.
 Under her leadership, the county completed five major construction projects, all on time and under budget, including a complex $34M construction project for a county jail and Sheriff’s offices.
 She developed the county’s first strategic plan by surveying 900 county employees, defining themes, creating transformations, gathering input from citizens, and prioritizing each strategic plan element.
 On two occasions, she simultaneously served as the Job and Family Services Director.
 She was instrumental in the creation of the county’s first workforce development center.

 In 2019, Carri was honored with the Athena Award for leadership by the Lancaster-Fairfield Chamber of Commerce.
-She is engaged in multiple civic groups and boards, including the Fairfield County Visitation Advisory Council, Special Improvement District Board, and Destination Downtown District Board.
+She is engaged in multiple civic groups and boards, including the Visitation Advisory Council, Special Improvement District Board, and Destination Downtown District Board.
 She is past president of United Way of Fairfield County and has served on Ohio’s Fatherhood Commission, a Multi-County Juvenile Detention Board, the Fairfield County Regional Planning Commission, Ohio University Community Council, and more.

-In 2020, Carri led the County and supported the state in projects to communicate about and deal with the pandemic.
+In 2020, Carri led the County and state in projects to communicate about and deal with the pandemic.
 She managed more than $8M of local CARES Act funds and supported multiple community groups dealing with the economic effects of the pandemic, including the county’s largest employer, a local hospital.